Day-use areas are open

 Forty miles north of Eureka, the park includes Big Lagoon, Stone Lagoon, and Freshwater Lagoon, as well as Dry Lagoon, which is now a marsh, bordered by dunes, forests, prairies, and coastal scrub.
 With such varied habitats, wildlife thrives.
 On a single visit, you can see whales and elk, trout and salmon, pelicans and woodpeckers.

 Visitors can hike the California Coastal Trail and paddle, swim, and fish at the lagoons.
 There’s even a paddle-in and hike-in campground in the forest at Ryan’s Cove—and kayaks and paddleboards for rent at Stone Lagoon Visitor Center.
 In May or early June, take a short drive up Stagecoach Hill to see the blaze of color along Azalea Nature Trail.

-In the early 1900’s Dry Lagoon was drained by early farmers and several types of crops were attempted but none proved economical.
+In the early 1900s, Dry Lagoon was drained by early farmers; several types of crops were attempted but none proved economical.
 Several dairy ranches were established along the shores of Stone Lagoon.

-Later, when the highway was improved, a motel-restaurant called the "Little Red Hen" was located next to the lagoon.
+Later when the highway was improved, a motel-restaurant called the "Little Red Hen" was located next to the lagoon.
 This business continued in operation until 1979.
-The restaurant building was remodeled into a museum and park office and is now the Humboldt Lagoons Visitor Center and Bookstore.
+The restaurant building was remodeled into a museum and park office, now the Stone Lagoons Visitor Center.

-Today the marshland habitat has returned and supports a rich variety of marsh plants, birds and other animals.
+Today the marshland habitat has returned to support a rich variety of marsh plants, birds, and other animals.
 The park offers boating, fishing, and hiking with day-use only picnic areas near the visitor center.

-Bring your own boat and enjoy exploring the lagoon.
-At the beach you have access to six miles of bird watching or whale watching.
+Bring your own boat or rent one to enjoy exploring the lagoon.
+At the beach, you have access to six miles of bird watching or whale watching.

 15336 Highway 101